 When we localise your e-learning course materials, we evaluate them and propose what strategy to take.
 We extract key terms, and then use them to build glossaries for you (our customer) to review.
 We translate and review content, and then run an extensive quality check before the course is localised, review the text in context, and test it until it meets your expectations.
 Now, in addition to all that, we can also offer the added value of building your course from scratch and in line with EdTech principles – don’t hesitate to get in touch if you want to learn more.

-Thanks now to our partnership with DreamTech⁵, CPSL is stepping up technological developments to offer comprehensive digital interactive solutions.
+Thanks now to our renowned immersive and interactive technologies provider, CPSL is stepping up technological developments to offer comprehensive digital interactive solutions.
 We can help you deliver state-of-the-art, multilingual e-learning and multimedia projects.

 Give us a ring to find the best fit for your needs!